exoplanetsdk/2ES_target_selection/README.md

 - Additional stellar parameters from other catalogs (CELESTA, Vizier V/117A)
 - Bright neighbor detection
 - **Automated RV precision calculations**
-- Habitable zone calculations
-- Mass detection limits calculations
+- Habitable zone and mass detection limits calculations
 - Cross-matching with other catalogs

 ## Requirements